haodongyu/Motor-Point-Cloud-Dataset/README.md

 # README
 These python program are produced for processing the 3D points cloud from Bosch motors.
-They can automatically exported CAD model of motors in Blender 2.9 with the help of Motor Factory().
+They can automatically exported CAD model of motors in [Blender 2.9](https://www.blender.org/download/releases/2-90/) with the help of [Motor Factory](https://github.com/cold-soda-jay/blenderMotorFactory).
-Afer that they can produce 3D points cloud data and label them with the corresponding numbers with the help of Blensor().
+Afer that they can produce 3D points cloud data and label them with the corresponding numbers with the help of [Blensor](https://www.blensor.org/).

 ## Preparing
 If the Blensor is aready be downloaded: